 A Quiet Individuality

-We did get one Sumatra, a quite nice coffee, with enough earth and tobacco to please my friend, however not enough for us to overlook its rather downbeat structure.
+We did get one Sumatra, a quite nice coffee, with enough earth and tobacco to please my friend, but not enough for us to overlook its rather downbeat structure.
 But what else did we get?

 A Range of Washed Coffees

 The Magnolia Timuza (92) organic from the often-overlooked origin Papua New Guinea (92) is another sweetly bright classic, here with a crisp edge to the acidity and orangy and almondy aromatics.
 Jay Gestwicki, Founder and Director of Coffee at Magnolia, reports, “Coffees from Papua New Guinea have become a big part of our program.
-They are still rather rare in the scope of coffee, and they introduce people to unique flavors without being so different that they can turn people away from thinking they don’t like specialty coffee.
-Our Papua New Guinea Timuza is a great example — it’s an easy-drinking washed coffee, yet it has enough complexity and nuance for anyone to notice it’s special.”
+They are still quite rare in the scope of coffee, and they introduce people to unique aromas without being so different that they can turn people away from thinking they don’t like specialty coffee.
+Our Papua New Guinea Timuza is a excellent example — it’s an easy-drinking washed coffee, yet it has enough complexity and nuance for anyone to notice it’s special.”

 Enter the Ethiopias